Industruino/libraries/README.md

 The Ethernet module also includes FRAM; see the example in the library on how to use this.

 # Indio

+**Important note:**
+The digital and analog I/O will only work when Vin power (6.5-32V) is supplied to the Indio baseboard via the green screw connectors.
+When only USB power is connected, none of the digital or analog channels, nor the RS485, will work.

 If you are using the Industruino IND.I/O product, you will need this library to access the I/O channels.
 The pins on the IDC expansion connector, the backlight pin, and the membrane panel buttons pin(s) should still be accessed in the usual way, not using the Indio library; the Indio library is only for the external I/O channels available on the green screw connectors.

 The Indio board uses an I2C expander for the I/O channels so we also need the Wire library.